br3ndonland/inboard/.github/CONTRIBUTING.md

   # Log in with Docker Hub credentials to pull images
   docker login
   # List images
-  docker image ls
+  docker images
-  # List containers
+  # List running containers: can also use `docker container ls`
-  docker container ls
+  docker ps
+  # View logs for the most recently started container
+  docker logs -f $(docker ps -q -n 1)
+  # View logs for all running containers
+  docker logs -f $(docker ps -aq)
   # Inspect a container (web in this example) and return the IP Address
   docker inspect web | grep IPAddress
   # Stop a container
-  docker container stop # container hash
+  docker stop # container hash
+  # Stop all running containers
+  docker stop $(docker ps -aq)
   # Remove a downloaded image
   docker image rm # image hash or name
   # Remove a container